jhoangqm/skee/README.md

 A ski instructor booking platform, with the intention of helping instructiors connect with new clients more easily.

-- This webapp was build using Nextjs, Prisma, Express, postgress, Tailwind.
+- This webapp was built using Nextjs, Prisma, Express, postgress, Tailwind.

 # Getting Started